 1) In-Channel Payments solutions: The step from conversation to conversion is made by adding payment solutions to the conversation.
 Payment solutions connected to your phone such as Google and Apple pay, or a well-integrated iDeal payment.

-2) Data and personalization: A bot and a Customer Data Platform is required to enrich, personalize and automate the conversations.
+2) Data and personalisation: A bot and a Customer Data Platform is required to enrich, personalise and automate the conversations.
 All data can be stored in it and can be used by a smart bot and connected in personal conversations.

 Better Marketing and Sales: